 Now try a point independence model that has the preferred MR model from your full independence analyses.
+Which has the lower AIC and bias?

-II.
-Crabeater seal survey
+2. Crabeater seal survey

 Crabeater seal data

 This analysis is described in Borchers et al. (2006) and Southwell et al. (2007).
 These data come from a helicopter survey of crabeater seals conducted by the Australian Antarctic Division within the pack-ice seals programme.
 The helicopter could only operate within a relatively short distance from the ice-breaker ship which acted as its base.
 The ice-breaker could only go where the pack ice was thin enough and so the aerial transects could not be located at random.
 This means that design-based estimation was not a valid option and so, in the published analysis, abundance was estimated using density surface modelling.
 For the purposes of this exercise, we concentrate on detection function estimation and create an artificial region as a device to produce abundance estimates.